EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/README.md

       linkedin: [handle link]
       bluesky: [handle link]
  ```
 You can add your desired means of contact here.
 A dedicated shortcode under `layouts/shortcodes/inser-media-links.html` processes the information.
-(Note that ```link``` connects to a webpage about you, like a personal one.) \
+(Note that ```link``` connects to a webpage about you, like a personal one.)
+You can find the supported media links in the mentioned file.

+Note: In order for your contact details to be displayed add  `{{< insert-media-links >}}` at the end of the file.

 If you don't want to link your email directly, you can also choose to spell out your address and obscure it (`me AT my.institute`).